krevanth/ZAP/README.md

 If your site has the latest EDA tools and other tools required (Verilator, GTKWave, GCC Cross Compiler, Xterm, Make, Perl, Bash, Cargo) installed, and if you do not wish to use Docker, then you should not pass the `DOCKER=1` argument when invoking `make`, hence the argument is shown as optional in the examples below.
 The `SEED` arguments allows passing of specific seed and enabling waveform logging.
 When switching from passing no seed to passing a seed, please run the `clean` make target first.

+> It is recommended that your simulator support assertions.

 ### 3.1.
 Running TCs

 To run all/a specific TC, do: